Guide

 Pinch of nutmeg or cayenne

-Instructions: Add spices to the milk and chocolate as they melt together.
-Finish with a sprinkle on top.
+Add spices to the milk and chocolate as they melt together.
+Finish with a light sprinkle on top for aroma and visual appeal.

 Dessert and drink in one.
-No prep needed beyond hot espresso and frozen ice cream.
+Minimal prep needed beyond hot espresso and frozen ice cream.

 Ingredients: